Rebecca Sarker

 Rebecca Sarker (born 1975) is an English actress.
-After portraying the role of Nita Desai in the ITV soap opera Coronation Street from 1999 to 2000, she made various appearances in television series including Rosemary and Thyme, Doctors, Holby City, The Golden Hour and EastEnders.
+After playing Nita Desai in the ITV soap opera Coronation Street from 1999 to 2000, she made various appearances in television series including Rosemary & Thyme, Doctors, Holby City, The Golden Hour and EastEnders.
 In 2018, she began appearing in the ITV soap opera Emmerdale as Manpreet Sharma.

 Early life

 Sarker is from Halifax, West Yorkshire.
 Her parents met while working at a hospital in Nottingham; her father, Khaleque, is a British Bangladeshi GP, and her mother, Elizabeth, is an English children's nurse.
 Her older brother is a dentist.
 Sarker attended Bradford Girls' Grammar School.
 She pursued a degree in Modern Languages at Leeds University and spent a year teaching English in Spain, where she took up flamenco dancing.
 She later trained at the Mountview Academy of Theatre Arts in London.

 Career

 Sarker made her acting debut in the ITV soap opera Coronation Street as Nita Desai in 1999.
-Following her exit from the soap in 2000, she appeared in various television series, including two guest appearances on the BBC soap opera Doctors, appearances in the BBC medical dramas Holby City and Casualty and portraying Dr Newton in two episodes of the BBC soap opera EastEnders.
+Following her exit from the soap in 2000, she appeared in various television series, including two guest appearances on the BBC soap opera Doctors, appearances in the BBC medical dramas Holby City and Casualty and playing Dr Newton in two episodes of the BBC soap opera EastEnders.
 She then starred in the ITV miniseries The Golden Hour as Nina Osbourne in 2005.
 In 2012, she made her film debut in the feature film John Carter.
 In 2018, it was announced that she had been cast as series regular Manpreet Jutla in the ITV soap opera Emmerdale.
 Then in 2022, she competed in the revival of the ITV series The Games.